macroscian/guermantes/content/post/2020-04-20-the-science.md

 decision is a disingenuous simplification of what is a complex question.

-There's a common fallacy that a question that is simple to state demands, and is capable of, a simple answer.
+There's a common fallacy that a question which is simple to state demands, and is capable of, a simple answer.
 It is hard for the expert to refute this hidden assumption without appearing to either dodge the question or appear to be gatekeeping.
 Stating "I don't know, but I do